Shahrzad-alh/ATM-Emulator/README.md

 A SQL script file named `atm.sql` located in root directory.
 Run the script. it creates a `atm` database with tables `users` and `accounts` filled with information.
 In your IDE, build the project with Maven 4.0, and run 'Application.java`.

-Use decrypted PIN numbers as password.
-Decrypted PIN numbers are located in atm.sql (commented after each row)
+Use decrypted PIN numbers which are located in atm.sql (comments after each row)